My name is Catherine, I am from Paris, France, and I have been living in the US for 13 years.

 I have been tutoring foreign languages since my first year at the University, back in France, and I have been teaching French as a foreign language ever since I arrived in the United States.

-I teach in different structures: Language School, Tutoring Agency, my own students, one-on-one or group settings.
+I teach in different structures: Language School, Tutoring Agency, online, at companies, one-on-one or group settings.
 I teach all levels : it ranges from real beginners to High School students preparing AP exams, to very advanced students needing to perfect their French skills or maintain them.
 I adapt my teaching techniques to the student's profile and needs : traditional, communicative, conversational, in English, or entirely in French, or half-half...
 I use both the students' material and my own material that I have been building up since I started teaching French.

 While teaching, I also worked as a method trainer in a language school for six years here in California.
 I was recruiting teachers, training them on the school's teaching method, monitoring them and ensuring the school's customers' satisfaction on the pedagogical side.
 The school provided me with an ongoing training in teaching techniques.